tensorpix/benchmarking-cv-models/README.md

 ## Building image

+### Prerequisites

+Your host system must have NVIDIA driver version 525 or higher installed.

+### Steps

 0. **OPTIONAL:** Choose the base image in `Dockerfile`.
 The image must have CUDA installed.
 1. Build `docker build -t cv-benchmark .`